vmware-tanzu/pinniped/site/content/docs/reference/active-directory-configuration.md

 ### `spec.userSearch.attributes.username`

-*Default Behavior*: The `samAccountName` attribute will become the user's Kubernetes username.
+*Default Behavior*: The `userPrincipalName` attribute will become the user's Kubernetes username.

 ### `spec.userSearch.attributes.uid`
 *Default Behavior*: The `objectGUID` attribute will be used to uniquely identify users.